Skip to main content

 Shingles

-In some cases you can get the pain from shingles before the rash appears.
-You may have pain for a few days before a blistery rash appears.
+Commonly, people notice pain from shingles before the rash appears.
 The pain tends to be quite sharp or burning, and you may feel not quite right in yourself.
+A few days later a blistery rash appears.
 The RUQ is a common place for a shingles rash.

 Other people find they continue to get a pain long after the rash of shingles has gone.
 This is called postherpetic neuralgia.